Introduction to Rural market Products

 Step #9.
 Develop Community rural market Infrastructures

 A company can also develop a long-lasting relationship with their customers by developing community infrastructures and facilities for the development of the community as a whole.
-For example of the construction of dispensaries, health care programmes, providing scholarships or financial aid to the bright deserving students.
-Providing employment to the unemployed rural youth, organizing workshops for better harvests, modern technologies, how to best utilize the available resources, how to conserve them; or various issues specific to the rural population.
+For an example of the construction of dispensaries, health care programmes, providing scholarships or financial aid to the bright deserving students.
+Providing employment to the unemployed rural youth, organizing workshops for better harvests, modern technologies, how to best utilize the available resources, how to conserve them, or various issues specific to the rural population.

 Step #10.
 Inventory Management

 Inventory management is an important aspect of the success of any rural business.
 One needs to have a regular update of the rural market products which need ordering; update of which rural market products are most in-demand and popular; information about which product is popular in which age group; Information about which rural market products work efficiently without any problems, and which rural market products require regular servicing and replacement of spare parts, which rural market products are more cost-effective and fulfill the satisfaction level of the customers.
 All these aspects provide a transparent view of the products of the company; how they can be improved to cater to the needs of the customers; what modifications are required in the production, sales and marketing strategies to attract potential customers and retain the existing ones.

 This has been a guide to Rural market products.
-Here we have discussed a brief overview, steps and reason for an increase in business opportunities are growing at a quick pace in the developing countries.
+Here we have discussed a brief overview, steps and reasons for an increase in business opportunities that are growing at a quick pace in the developing countries.
 You may also look at the following articles to learn more –